8.9 C

 Duck PurposeThe exhibition, meat, and eggs.

-Feather colorBlack and white are the most well-known colors.
-There are also gray, blue and buff
+Feather colorBlack and white are the most well-known colours.
+There are also grey, blue and buff.

 Weight2.7 to 3.2 Kg